 I’m perfectly pleased to have friends like composer Steve Layton.
 This is beautifully recorded, organized chaos.
 A perfect way to wade through this evening.

-While the view of the artists and this blog would be at loggerheads as to the causes and effects of the migrant situation, it is still a good gesture on their part to work with musicians who themselves are coming from outside the country, practicing what they preach (a rare thing these days).
+Indies Scope Records out of Prague publish another gem!
+The Odd Gifts are a Czech band who dedicate this album to the migrant situation occurring throughout Europe.
+While the view of the artists and this blog would be at loggerheads as to the causes and effects of the migrant situation, it is still a good […]

 For a country which purportedly frowns on secular music, this is pretty joyful music with no muezzin to be heard anywhere.
 Mohammed Abdu cuts a cheerful track, though with a title like ‘Morning Breeze,’ one must be careful of what else he may have cut…